France (profile portraits); global tradition · c. 1750–present (peak popularity: 1780s–1860s)

 Silhouette style is characterized by: solid filled shapes, no internal detail, strong contour definition, high contrast, clean cuttable edges.
 This makes it ideal for cricut cut files, vinyl decals, window clings.

 Yes!
-Clearly lets you generate unlimited silhouette SVG graphics with AI.
-Describe what you want, select the Silhouette style, and get a unique vector graphic in seconds.
-All generated SVGs include commercial rights.
+Clearly lets you generate silhouette SVG graphics with AI — describe what you want, select the Silhouette style, and get a unique vector graphic in seconds.
+Preview free; $10 once unlocks a clean, watermark-free SVG with a commercial license — no subscription — or subscribe for unlimited generations and stealth (private) mode.

 Notable silhouette artists include Auguste Edouart, Lotte Reiniger, Kara Walker, Hans Christian Andersen, Charles Burns.
 Silhouette art proves that removing information can be more powerful than adding it.